-This module will introduce you to glazing systems, their differences and the job flow process overall.
-It will cover the basics of what a project manager does, how they fit into the project and the components of a glazing system.
+In this course, students will begin to formulate a frame of reference for future glazing topics and begin understanding and discussing topics within the workplace.
+Students will be introduced to glazing systems, their differences, and the job flow process overall.
+We will cover the basics of what a project manager does, how they fit into the project, and the components of a glazing system also.

 Course Highlight: Visualize a submittal workflow and submittal log.